UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_3/Lab_3.md

 • Choose the location where you want to save your projects or just use the default suggested location if =you are happy with it.

-• Make sure the language chosen is Java and NOT Kotlin!
+• Make sure the language chosen is Kotlin and NOT Java!

 • If necessary, select API16: Android 4.1 (Jelly Bean) for the Minimum SDK as shown below: